 You will need to bring along your lunch and any snacks and soft drinks you require.
-There is unlimited free tea and coffee available on the deck on a self service basis.
+Fluids are especially important in hot heather to avoid the risk of heat exhaustion.
+During Covid-19 we are not allowed to serve tea and coffee

 There is a McDonald’s fifty metres from the boat which opens 24 hours if you want breakfast.
 For a proper fry up go to Macs Cafe, 30 Arundel Road, Brighton BN2 5TD (just outside the Marina).

 We are often asked to recommend hotel accommodation for those staying overnight, but there are literally hundreds to choose from in Brighton to suit every budget and we won’t recommend somewhere we haven’t stayed ourselves!
 Its best to search the internet to see what deals are available instead.

 Anybody “under the influence” at the time of boarding will not be allowed to do so.
 ALCOHOL AND ILLEGAL DRUGS ARE STRICTLY FORBIDDEN ON THE BOAT.
 Skippers have increasingly suffered abuse from customers “under the influence” in recent years plus we have a duty of care for the safety of everybody on board.
 This zero tolerance policy has therefore become essential.

 Consideration should be given to suitable footwear for the trip.
 The deck may become wet and slippery.
 For your own comfort and safety waterproof footwear with a non-slip sole is advised.
 Trainers or deck shoes are acceptable and walking boots or wellingtons are best.

 Temperatures at sea can be considerably colder than those onshore.
 We recommend that you are prepared with plenty of thin layers, a good fleece and a set of waterproofs.